 We didn't go to the Louvre Museum with much of a plan.
 For the rest of my family, that worked well.
 We wanted to see Mona Lisa and Venus de Milo, and then whatever struck our fancy from there.

 We succeeded in seeing most of the highlights, but I feel like I didn't learn much about them.
-Most of the signs are in French, and I'm far from fluent, so I wasn't able to learn much in the moment.
+Most of the signs are in French, and I'm far from fluent, so I wasn't able to learn much that way.

 You can book a guided tour directly through the official website, or book through an independent tour provider.

-The official website offers several affordable tour options in French and in English.
+The Louvre's official website offers several affordable tour options in French and in English.

 - Louvre Highlights